hkrause-invn/markdown-portfolio/_includes/04-lists.md

-Replace this with a list of your favorite things.
+# This is a list of my favorite things:
+1. Long walks on the beach
+2. Disco dancing
+3. Open Source
+4. Learning Git and GitHub
+- A few other things
+- And a few more